giveWater, LLC respects your privacy and is committed to protecting it through our compliance with this policy.

 We collect several types of information from and about users of our services, including information:

 - by which you may be personally identified, such as name, postal address, e-mail address, telephone number, or any other identifier by which you may be contacted online or offline (“personal information”);

-- that is about you but individually does not identify you, such as your IP address, referral data, and browser and platform type; and/or
+- that is about you but individually does not identify you, such as your IP address, user agent, referral data, and browser and platform type; and/or

 - about your internet connection, the equipment you use to access our services and usage details.